valkeahat/hackthebox/grandpa.md

 Windows exploit suggester is a good start, remember to use the version ported to python 3: https://raw.githubusercontent.com/aysebilgegunduz/Windows-Exploit-Suggester/pr_version/windows-exploit-suggester.py

-As ths is almost unpatched Windows 2003 SP2 32-bit, there are loads of vulnerabilities.
+As this is almost unpatched Windows 2003 SP2 32-bit, there are loads of vulnerabilities.

 Looks like the server does not have PowerShell installed.